Drumlish Lough(Members only)

-The Ray is closed for salmon angling.
+The Ray is open for salmon angling on a catch and release basis.
 It is open for sea trout and brown trout.
 Sea trout under 40cm may be retained, subject to a daily bag limit of three trout per angler per day.

 The Tullaghobegley is open for salmon, sea trout and brown trout angling.
 All salmon rod licence holders must affix a gill tag (blue) to all retained salmon (any size), or sea trout (over 40 cm).
 No other tags are required.

 There is an annual bag limit of 10 salmon (any size) or sea trout (over 40 cm).

 Subject to the maximum annual bag limit of ten fish an angler may take:

 A total of one salmon (any size) or sea trout (over 40cm) per day for the period beginning January 1st to May 11th (three fish in total may be retained for this period),

 Daily Bag Limit: Three salmon (any size) or sea trout (over 40cm) per day from May 12th to August 31st (except where a salmon rod (one-day) ordinary licence is held, 1 fish),